Get an email upon failed systemd services | Rida Ayed

 service, namely my backup.

-I’ve decided to get an email for such circumstances.
+I’ve decided to get notified by email in such circumstances.

 The solution consists of three parts: